OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Known as the European capital of Australia, and in constant rivalry with Sydney, Melbourne has a reputation for being a lot of things – scenic, cultural, gastronomic, creative – but what it isn’t known for is being cheap.
 However, there are lots of free things to do in Melbourne, like upgrading any coffee to a ‘magic’ (a double ristretto with milk) – it won’t be found on the menu, but say the word to any good barista and they’ll change it accordingly – or strolling down any of Melbourne’s famous, graffiti-painted laneways, taking Instagrammable photos and breathing in the smell of freshly baked cronuts and roasting coffee beans.
 From museums to markets and walking tours to live-music gigs and comedy shows, there’s something for everyone in Melbourne, and some of the best things in life are free.

-While the Royal Botanic Gardens may be one of Melbourne’s more famous parks, Queen Victoria Gardens is the locals’ secret hideout.
-Surrounded by lush green trees, original Victorian statues, drinking fountains and plenty of shade, this park allows dogs to frolic off-leash, which means cute pooches of all varieties are available for a cuddle.
+While the Royal Botanic Gardens may be one of Melbourne’s more famous parks, Victoria Gardens in Prahran is the locals’ secret hideout.
+This park allows dogs to frolic off-leash, which means cute pooches of all varieties are available for a cuddle.
 The park is filled with a sort of dog-loving serenity; people are often found reading a book under a tree or picnicking with friends.
-In summer, order a pizza picnic from Small Print Pizza Bar across the road, which will deliver the pizza, plus a game of bocce, frisbee or hoopla, while you bask in the park’s sunshine.
 The gardens are located in a residential area and from the south end, are entered off High Street (number 6 tram), and from the north end between residential properties on Murray Street.
-It’s also just a 10-minute stroll to bustling Chapel Street.

 Melbourne’s markets are plentiful (the Queen Victoria Market is known for being a tourist hotspot).
 If you’re looking for something more local, try the uber-trendy South Melbourne Markets.
 Take a tram along bustling Clarendon Street to arrive at this treasured inner-city landmark.
 People from far and wide come for the croissants at Agathé Pâtisserie.
 At this Paris-inspired bakery you can watch the freshest French pastries baking before your eyes.
 Don’t leave before exploring the cheese and oysters, and stopping by health food shop Moses & Co Market Wholefoods.
 Owned by a friendly father-son duo, the shop offers free peanut or almond butter tasting and its solar-brewed kombucha, which it has on tap.
 “The South Melbourne Market is an authentic slice of Melbourne,” says Omer Feldman, co-owner of Moses & Co Market Wholefoods.